Musa Sayrami: Tārīkh-i amniyya and Tārīkh-i ḥamīdi

 Tārīkh-i amniyya was first published by the Russian scholar N.N.
 Pantusov in Kazan in 1905.

 (Pantusov had apparently a special interest in the history of the region; he had earlier published a Russian translation of another work on the same topic, Mullā Bilāl's Ghazāt dar mulk-i Chín ("Holy War in China"), originally written in 1876.)

 A modern Uyghur translation was published in Urumqi in 1988 as Tärikhi äminiyä.

 Tārīkh-i ḥamīdi (History of Ḥamid) is a revised version of Tārīkh-i amniyya, completed in 1908.
 A modern Uyghur translation by Enver Baytur was published in Beijing in 1986.
-An English translation by Eric Schluessel is forthcoming from Columbia University Press.
+An English translation by Eric Schluessel has been published by Columbia University Press.

 Modern assessment

 In the view of the modern expert on the period's history, Kim Hodong, Sayrami is "one of the best historians that Central Asia has ever produced", and his books are the most important locally produced source on the Dungan Rebellion and the Yaqub Beg regime.